isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution544.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-ONE LOGON - ONE LOGistics Online - Package 1 (iWMS SaaS)
+35000

 ### Support Level
+Up to Additional criteria:
-Up to Logistics for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Networked Trade Platform Value Added Services
+KEYfields Pte.
+Ltd.
+www.keyfields.com
+Email: kenny@keyfields.com
+Tel: +65 6842 7886

 ### Contact Information
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.